Parents: Hera was a child of the Titans Cronus and Rhea.

 Children: Eilithyia, the goddess of childbirth, Ares, the Olympian god of war, Hebe, the goddess of youth and Hephaestus, the Olympian god of Metallurgy.
 According to some beliefs, Hephaestus was born without the intervention of Zeus.

-Although Hera was one of the fairest goddesses in Mount Olympus, Zeus was giving Hera plenty of reason to be suspicious and jealous; Hera therefore used to stay in high places in order to keep an eye on her husband's doings.
-There were times she would also interfering, causing harm to Zeus' mistresses, since Zeus himself was invincible.
+Although Hera was one of the most beautiful goddesses Mount Olympus, Zeus gave Hera ample reason to be suspicious and jealous; Hera therefore used to stay in high places to keep an eye on her husband's doings.
+It also happened that she interfered and harmed Zeus' lovers, since Zeus himself was invincible.

-Hera might have been an Olympian goddess, but her place on Mount Olympus was not always assured.
-For instance, once, Zeus suspended Hera from Mount Olympus for sending a storm against the hero Heracles while he was on his way home after capturing Troy.
+Hera was an Olympian goddess, but her place on Mount Olympus was not always assured.
+For example, Hera was once suspended by Zeus from Mount Olympus for sending a storm against the hero Heracles while he was on his way home after conquering Troy.

-According to the Roman poet Ovid, the month June has been named in Juno's honor, the latin counterpart to Hera, because the goddess was worshipped during that month.
-Since Hera was a goddess of matrimony, many couples considered June as the favourable time to marry.
+According to the Roman poet Ovid, the month of June was named in honor of Juno, the Latin counterpart of Hera, because the goddess was worshipped during this month.
+Since Hera was a goddess of marriage, many couples considered June to be the auspicious time to get married.

-According to some beliefs, the name "Hera" derives from the ancient Greek word "Air", meaning "Wind", since Hera was also a deity the wind and the weather.
+According to some ideas, the name "Hera" is derived from the ancient Greek word "Air", meaning "wind", as Hera was also a deity of wind and weather.

 Hera was a beautiful, mature woman with big eyes and pierced lobes.
 She always took care of her appearance, dressing elegantly and decently in a feminine, but not exotic fashion. .
 However, Hera was not really a desirable woman, despite her beauty.
 For this reason, Aphrodite had to loan Hera her famous girdle to help her seduce her husband Zeus. [ More about Hera's beauty here...]